openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-review.md

 Now, you can either select a reviewer from the list presented to you, select an existing user who does not yet have the reviewer role (**Enrol existing user**) or invite a new reviewer who does not yet have an account (**Add new reviewer**).

 > [!TIP]
-> It is recommended to turn on [one-click review]() <!-- missing hyperlink-->.
+> It is recommended to turn on [one-click review](../review/review-settings.md).
 This allows reviewers to complete a review using a unique link without needing to register an account or log in.

 !["The add review assignment page, focussed on the select reviewer block."](../images/workflow/editor-review-add-reviewer.png)

 When assigning the reviewer, you can also select the review form, review type (open, single or double anonymous) and set the due date.
-You can set defaults for these in review settings <!--missing hyperlink --> to minimise the customisation needed here.
+You can set defaults for these in [review settings](../review/review-settings.md) to minimise the customisation needed here.
 Once you have selected a reviewer and are happy with the review settings, click **Add reviewer** at the bottom of the page to confirm.
 You will then be shown the outgoing email on the next page, which you can edit or select the option to skip sending this email.

 Once the reviewer has been assigned, they can access the system to accept or decline the review, and (if accepted) do the review.

-You can see how this appears to reviewers and what the review process looks like for them in the [reviewer guide](./workflow-reviewer.md).
+You can see how this appears to reviewers and what the review process looks like for them in the [reviewer guide](./reviewer-guide.md).

 ### Managing a review